rodrgo/geometric-axiom-of-choice/README.md

 Research code for the paper *"Geometric Measurements of the Axiom of Choice in Neural Proof Embeddings."*

-**Claim.** Lean 4's kernel-level tracking of `Classical.choice` dependence has a measurable *geometric* correlate in proof space.
-We partition all 471,260 Mathlib declarations by transitive dependence on the axiom of choice, train a label-free denoising encoder on the *constructive* proofs only, and show that three independent measurements — a k-NN anomaly score, the encoder's own masked-token reconstruction loss, and density-superlevel containment — each decay monotonically with a proof's dependency-graph distance from the axiom (sharp at depth 2, AUC 0.847; chance by depth 9+).
-The signature survives keyword, length, file, detector, full-source, and axis controls, and it has operational consequences: `aesop` solves constructive theorems at ~13× the rate of classical ones, a gap a ReProver–`aesop` hybrid compresses but does not close.
+We partition all 471,260 Mathlib declarations by transitive dependence on the axiom of choice and analyse tactic traces for 42,355 filtered theorems.
+A label-free denoising encoder trained on constructive proofs yields three complementary measurements—a k-NN anomaly score, masked-token reconstruction loss, and density-superlevel containment—that exhibit a common decline with dependency-graph distance (AUC 0.847 at depth 2; chance by depth 9+).
+Estimating the mixture weight from AUC alone predicts reconstruction loss and containment across the non-anchor depth buckets.

+The signature survives keyword, length, file, author, topic, detector, full-source, and axis controls.
+Operationally, aesop solves constructive theorems at roughly 13× the rate of classical ones, while a ReProver–aesop hybrid compresses but does not close the gap.

 Everything here is data-pipeline code: experiments, figures, and the numbers behind the tables.
 There is no application.